 By Jacques Offenbach

-Eris, goddess of discord, provokes a tournament to discover which of the three goddesses of Olympus is the most beautiful: Athena, Aphrodite, or Hera.
-The judge will be a pastor named Paris.
-In order to win the title of Most Beautiful, Aphrodite promises him the favor of the most beautiful woman in the world: Helen of Sparta.
-Conflict ensues when Eris plays with the destiny of all in order to fulfill the promise of the goddess of love.
-Paris will need to duel against Helen’s husband: Menelaus, but also against the high priest Calcas and the Greek kings Agamemnon, Achilles, and both Ajax’s…however, the worst comes when Paris ends up absolutely enamored by the incomparable, sensual Helen.
+Eris, the goddess of “discord”, provokes a tournament to discover which of the three goddesses of Olympus is the most beautiful: Athena, Aphrodite or Hera.
+The judge is a shepherd named Paris.
+In order to win the title of the most beautiful, Aphrodite promises the shepherd to grant him the favours of the most beautiful woman in the world: Helen, Queen of Sparta.
+Conflict comes when Eris plays with everyone’s destiny in order to fulfil the goddess of love’s promise.
+Paris will have to fight beautiful Helen’s husband: Menelaus; but also the high priest Calchas and the kings of Greece Agamemnon, Achilles and the two Ajaxes… and yet the worst happens when he ends up absolutely in love with the unique and sensual Helen.

 Version by Miguel Murillo and Ricard Reguant.